 Sympathy and Funeral Flowers

-Always ask the family of the deceased whether they prefer flowers or a charitable donation.
-If the bereaved is accepting flowers, select something appropriate that can be viewed during the funeral service, taken home afterward, or placed on the grave later.
-Regardless of the type of flowers you choose, always include a brief sympathy card with the arrangement.
+You can send floral arrangements to the family of the deceased for use in the home or for presentation during a funeral or service.
+If the family of the deceased is accepting flowers for the funeral, select something appropriate that can be viewed during the service, taken home afterward, or placed on the grave later.